voxpupuli/beaker/docs/tutorials/subcommands.md

 ### beaker exec

-Run a single file, directory, or Beaker suite.
-If supplied a file or directory, that resource will be run in the context of the `tests` suite; if supplied a Beaker suite, then just that suite will run.
-If no resource is supplied, then this command executes the suites as they are defined in the configuration in the `subcommand_options.yaml`.
+Run either files, directories, or beaker suites.
+If supplied a file or directory, that resource will be run in the context of the `tests` suite; If supplied a beaker suite, then just that suite will run.
+If no resource is supplied, then this command executes the suites as they are defined in the configuration.
+Accepts a comma-separated, homogeneous list.
+E.g. only files, only directories, or only suites, such as: `exec pre-suite,tests`

 ### beaker destroy